 Medicare Adult Day Services Bill

-The Medicare Adult Day Services Bill of 2012 (H.R.
-6476) was introduced by Representative Sanchez (D-CA) on September 24, 2012.
-This legislation builds on a previous Bill, H.R.
-3043, introduced by Representative Sanchez in 2009.
-The previous Bill included 98 co-sponsors from 30 states + Guam.
+The Medicare Adult Day Services Bill of 2013 (H.R.3334) was introduced by Representative Sanchez (D-CA) on October 23, 2013.
+This legislation builds on previous Bills, H.R.
+6476 and H.R.
+3043, introduced by Representative Sanchez in 2012 and 2009, respectively.
+The first Bill included 98 co-sponsors from 30 states + Guam.
 The Bill needed additional support in order to pass.
+NADSA is working with legislative staff to reintroduce a modified version of the Medicare Bill in 2015.